THE LAB AUTOMATION EXPERTS

 Processes That Integrate Pipetting Robots

 Colony picking is a vital process in biological labs as it’s a step that many applications rely on.
 It’s used in microbial screening to identify new bacterial strains with undiscovered behavior or structure and develop new products from drugs to commercial products.
 Colony picking is also used to separate and grow colonies from single cells to insure homogeneity for transfection and transformation processes.
+By improving these processes in the lab, you can significantly improve your research productivity and accuracy.
+One of the best ways to do that is with an automated colony picker, and below are the things to consider when choosing an automated picking robot.

 Lab Throughput Requirements